cult-of-coders/grapher-react/README.md

 import { setDefaults } from 'meteor/cultofcoders:grapher-react';

 setDefaults({
   reactive: false, // you can default it to true
   single: false, // doesn't make sense to default this to true
   errorComponent: ErrorComponent,
-    loadingComponent: LoadingComponent,
+  loadingComponent: LoadingComponent
 });
 ```